stevemboyle/TixStarter/Initial-Proposal-Documents/AppAcademyDocs-InProgress/README.md

 ## Minimum Viable Product

-TixStarter is a web application for creating events and buying tickets.
-Inspired by Kickstarter, events must achieve a revenue goal in order to be funded.
+TixStarter is a web application for creating `Events` and buying `Tickets`.
+Inspired by Kickstarter, `Events` must achieve a revenue goal in order to be funded.
 The aesthetic design is inspired in part by TicketLeap, and in part by a desire to create a more beautiful ticketing app.

 By the end of Week 9, this app will, at a minimum, satisfy the following criteria: